Rafferty Asset Management LLC Purchases 10,765 Shares of Twitter, Inc. (NYSE:TWTR)

 Shares of NYSE TWTR opened at $37.35 on Thursday.
 The stock has a 50 day moving average price of $44.15 and a 200 day moving average price of $56.85.
 Twitter, Inc. has a 52 week low of $37.01 and a 52 week high of $80.75.
 The company has a debt-to-equity ratio of 0.59, a quick ratio of 4.09 and a current ratio of 4.09.
 The stock has a market capitalization of $29.87 billion, a PE ratio of -155.62 and a beta of 0.70.

 A number of equities research analysts recently commented on the company.
-Truist Financial dropped their price objective on Twitter from $80.00 to $60.00 and set a “buy” rating for the company in a report on Monday, January 10th.
-Piper Sandler dropped their price objective on Twitter from $70.00 to $54.00 and set a “neutral” rating for the company in a report on Thursday, December 2nd.
-Morgan Stanley dropped their price objective on Twitter from $68.00 to $62.00 and set an “equal weight” rating for the company in a report on Tuesday, November 9th.
-The Goldman Sachs Group set a $60.00 price objective on Twitter in a report on Wednesday, November 17th.
-Finally, Wedbush dropped their price objective on Twitter from $69.00 to $52.00 and set a “neutral” rating for the company in a report on Tuesday, November 30th.
+Wells Fargo & Company dropped their price objective on Twitter from $82.00 to $70.00 and set an “equal weight” rating for the company in a report on Thursday, October 28th. dropped their price objective on Twitter from $78.00 to $72.00 and set a “hold” rating for the company in a report on Wednesday, October 27th.
+They noted that the move was a valuation call.
+Barclays upped their price objective on Twitter from $60.00 to $64.00 and gave the company an “underweight” rating in a report on Wednesday, October 27th.
+MKM Partners dropped their price objective on Twitter from $83.00 to $77.00 and set a “buy” rating for the company in a report on Wednesday, October 27th.
+Finally, JMP Securities reiterated a “hold” rating on shares of Twitter in a report on Tuesday, November 30th.
 Two equities research analysts have rated the stock with a sell rating, nineteen have issued a hold rating and fourteen have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $67.74.

 In other Twitter news, CFO Ned D. Segal sold 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 11th.
 The stock was sold at an average price of $39.79, for a total value of $198,950.00.
 The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, insider Sarah Personette sold 14,586 shares of the company’s stock in a transaction that occurred on Monday, November 1st.
 The shares were sold at an average price of $54.20, for a total value of $790,561.20.
 The disclosure for this sale can be found here.
 Insiders have sold 69,217 shares of company stock valued at $3,478,253 over the last three months.
 Insiders own 2.56% of the company’s stock.